berkaycubuk/AngularUsersList/README.md

 # Angular Users List App

-You can list users from API
+You can list users using reqres.in API

 ## Screenshots